-Remember most newspapers charge by the word, this template is good for getting the all the information necessary in as few words possible.
+Remember most newspapers charge by the line and this template is good for getting the all the information necessary in fewer lines.
 However, this template is not written in stone.
 You can make any adjustments you feel necessary.

 Of (NEIGHBORHOOD) on (DATE), age ____.